jes-sherborne/genetic-optimizer/README.markdown

 ## Advanced topics: writing custom behaviors and operators

-While there are many problems that can be solved quite well using nothing but the built-in functions, other problems have special characteristics that can benefit from exercising more control over the implementation of the genetic algorithm.
-The travelling salesman example gives a practical example of how and why to do this.
+While GeneticOptimizer can solve many problems using nothing but the built-in functions, other problems have special characteristics that benefit from exercising more control.
+The travelling salesman example gives a practical example of how and why you might do this.

 ### Writing your own initial population generator

-If you want to control how GeneticOptimizer creates the starting population (which it will evolve over time), you can write your own function to do so.
+You can write your own function to control how GeneticOptimizer creates the starting population.
 One common reason to do this is to avoid invalid combinations of variables.
-In the travelling salesman example, each variable represents a location on a tour, each of which must be visited exactly once.
-In that case, we've modified getRandomIndividual so that it gives a randomly selected, but valid, tour.
+In the travelling salesman example, each variable represents a location on a tour, each of which must be visited exactly once, so we created a custom getRandomIndividual function that gives a randomly selected, but valid, tour.

-When writing your won generator function, you should take care that it covers the solution space as completely as possible.
+When writing your generator function, you should take care that it covers the solution space completely and evenly.
 In other words, the function should be able to generate all possible valid individuals with equal probability.

 Here is an example of a function that generates new individuals where each variable is either zero or its upper bound.
 This is likely to be a very poor generation function, but it does illustrate how they work.